atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 - Click on the `load` button

-### Step 2: Add a color to the SVG element
+### Step 2: Add color to the SVG element

 ![step 03](../../screenshots/demo/tutorial1/step03.jpg)

-Adding a color to a SVG element is done from the `Coordinates space`, `region` and `Edit coordinate space` menu.
+Adding a color to an SVG element is done from the `Coordinates space`, `region`, and `Edit coordinate space` menu.

 You select the `Lower limit` line and then complete the form like this: